skybet/js-tech-test/Background.md

 Similar to outcomes, a market can have a `type` property which can be used to decide on a different type of layout to best suit the format of the outcomes.

 Markets can also be `suspended` - this affects all prices belonging to the market and any API responses and websocket messages should reflect this relationship so all data remains in sync.

+### Bet
+A Bet - in this, its simplest form - is a customer spending a fixed amount of money (their stake) to say that they think a specific outcome will happen and that they are happy with the price offered against that outcome at that given moment in time.
+If that outcome does happen, the customer will receive their stake multiplied by the taken price.
+If it does not, they receive nothing.

+If a price is in its fractional format, i.e. X/Y, e.g. 5/2, a fulfilled outcome means "for every 2 staked, receive 5; then also have your original stake back".
+If a price is in its decimal format, i.e. 11.00, it means "for every 1 staked, multiply by 11.00".

+e.g. A customer bets £10 on the outcome of "Bradford City to beat Leeds United" (in the match where those two teams are playing each other).
+At the time the customer decides to place the bet, the price for this outcome is 11/2, or 6.50.
+At the end of the match, if the outcome has come true, the customer will receive £65.

 ## Visual Examples